haidangwa/cookbook-yum-nginx/README.md

     RHEL platform support for this cookbook and the NGINX repository.
-Designed to be a private attribute however it can be overridden in the case NGINX supports additional platforms and this cookbook has not been update yet.
+Designed to be a private attribute however it can be overridden in the case NGINX supports additional versions and this cookbook has not been updated yet.

     This check was implemented as a result of the repo could be successfully installed yet not be valid for a given platform and an NGINX package could